Learners' Help Book

 etc.) are supplemental tools, but the home page is the best

-- If you do not prefer to read things on a screen, then copy
+- If you do not prefer to read things on a screen, just copy

 Set your page zoom.
 Most browsers will zoom in